 Sewer hoses are awkward, bulky and sometimes smelly things that can take up valuable space in your storage compartments.
 What to do?

-Here's a better option - Create a secret compartment
+Here's a better way - Create a secret compartment (Out of site)

 I came up with a better way to store my hoses (yes hoses - I keep at least two) keeping them completely out of site and out of the way.
 I call it the "Disappearing Sewer Hose."
-Here's the basic setup in case you want to do this on your RV.
+See how it works in this video.

 - Find some free space under your RV near a storage compartment (preferably near your sewer dump)